gotar1/Plotly-Visualizations/README.md

 ### Step 4: Gauge Chart.

-* Built a Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
+* Built a Gauge Chart [Learn More](https://plot.ly/javascript/gauge-charts/) to plot the weekly washing frequency of the individual.

 * Gauge account for values ranging from 0 through 9.